Olivia Hussey

-Olivia Hussey (17 April 1951 – 27 December 2024) was an Argentine and British actress.
-Her awards included a Golden Globe Award and a David di Donatello Award.
-The daughter of Argentine tango singer Osvaldo Ribó, Hussey was born in Buenos Aires but spent most of her early life in her mother's native England.
-She aspired to become an actress at a young age and studied drama for five years at Italia Conti Academy of Theatre Arts in London.
+Olivia Hussey (17 April 1951 – 27 December 2024) was a British actress.
+The daughter of Argentine singer Osvaldo Ribó and Englishwoman Alma Joy Hussey, Hussey was born in Buenos Aires and spent most of her early life in her mother's native England.
+She aspired to become an actress at a young age and studied drama at London's Italia Conti Academy of Theatre Arts.

-Hussey began acting professionally as an adolescent.
-She appeared in a 1966 London production of The Prime of Miss Jean Brodie, opposite Vanessa Redgrave; this led to her being scouted for the role of Juliet in Franco Zeffirelli's 1968 film adaptation of Romeo and Juliet.
-Hussey received widespread acclaim and international recognition for her performance.
+Hussey began acting professionally as an adolescent, appearing in a 1966 London production of The Prime of Miss Jean Brodie.
+This led to her being scouted for the role of Juliet in Franco Zeffirelli's 1968 film adaptation of Romeo and Juliet, gaining acclaim and wide recognition for her performance.
 In 1974, she appeared as the lead character Jess Bradford in the cult slasher film Black Christmas.
 Hussey reunited with Zeffirelli in the miniseries Jesus of Nazareth (1977) as Mary and appeared as Rosalie Otterbourne in John Guillermin's Agatha Christie adaptation Death on the Nile (1978).

-She appeared in several international productions throughout the 1980s, including the Japanese production Virus (1980) and the Australian dystopian action film Turkey Shoot (1982).
+Hussey appeared in several international productions throughout the 1980s, including the Japanese production Virus (1980) and the Australian dystopian action film Turkey Shoot (1982).
 In 1990, she appeared in two horror productions, Stephen King's It and Psycho IV: The Beginning, in which she portrayed Norman Bates's mother.
 She also worked as a voice actress, providing voice roles in Star Wars video games including Star Wars: Rogue Squadron (1998), Star Wars: Force Commander (2000), and Star Wars: The Old Republic (2011).

 Early life and education

 Hussey was born Olivia Osuna on 17 April 1951 in Buenos Aires, Argentina, the first child of Argentine tango singer Andrés Osuna (stage name Osvaldo Ribó) and Joy Hussey, a legal secretary.
 Her mother was from England, of Scottish and English descent.
 Her parents were Roman Catholics, and she was raised in that faith.
-Hussey recalled, "I grew up with a mini-altar at home that she had; a candle was always alight on it.
+Hussey recalled, "I grew up with a mini-altar at home that [my mother] had; a candle was always alight on it.
 She always had a great love for God, and she instilled that in me."
 Hussey was fascinated by acting from a young age, and as a child, would dress up as a nun.

 Aged seven, she moved with her mother and younger brother Andrew to London.
-There, Hussey was accepted into the Italia Conti Academy drama school, which she attended for five years, taking modeling and walk-on parts to help pay her fees.
+There, Hussey was accepted into the Italia Conti Academy drama school, which she attended for five years, taking modelling and walk-on parts to help pay her fees.
 At 13, she began acting professionally on stage, assuming her mother's maiden name as her stage name.
 In 1964, she appeared in an episode of the television series Drama, followed by minor roles in two films the following year: The Battle of the Villa Fiorita and Cup Fever.